-Dr. Dennis Denenberg is a nationally known speaker about REAL heroes and their importance to kids and adults.
-He has taken his message to forty-two states with the goal of presenting his lively presentation in all
+Dr. Dennis Denenberg spent almost twenty years as a nationally known speaker about REAL heroes and their importance to kids and adults.
+He took his message to 44 states and made over 500 lively and fun presentations to teachers and parents.

 In addition to his passion about REAL heroes, “Dr. D” loves to garden.
 In fact, his entire one- acre (0.4 hectares) property near Lancaster, Pennsylvania, is full of flower gardens—there’s not a single blade of grass!
 Do you think the fact that Thomas Jefferson loved to garden had anything to do with this hobby?